scho-vn/plastic_zone_evaluation_tool/README.md

 ## How does it work?
-The specimen is described using a full-surface displacement and strain field, which can be determined using high resolution DIC or given by numerical data.
-The crack tip position must also be known (marked as 'X').
+The specimen is described using a full-surface nodal displacement and strain field, so-called "Nodemaps", that can be determined using high resolution DIC or given by numerical data.
+The crack tip position must also be known (marked as 'X' in image below).
 With the help of contour recognition based on a material-dependent threshold value, the plastically and elastically deformed area in front of the crack tip can be separated within the strain field.
 The relevant contours are identified via a case distinction and characterised by measuring the contour using descriptors.

 | ![CrackPy](./Example_Images/Contour_Separation.png) |